Labor Day (film): Plot

-Henry's father finds the note and calls the house.
-Before Adele, Frank, and Henry can escape, they hear police sirens approaching.
-Frank ties Henry and Adele up, so that they won't be charged with harboring a fugitive.
-Frank kisses Adele and tells her that he would spend 20 years in prison for just 3 more days with her, then walks out and surrenders.
-Adele wants to help Frank in his case, however, the prosecutor warns her that if she does, Henry might be taken away from her.
-She writes letters to Frank, but he returns them all unopened.
+When Adele and Henry return home, Frank tells them that Henry's father called and left a message, having found the note.
+Before they can escape, they hear police sirens approaching.
+Frank ties Henry and Adele up so that they will not be charged with harboring a fugitive.
+He kisses Adele, then walks out and surrenders.
+She wants to make a statement to help Frank in his case, but the prosecutor warns her that if she does, she could be charged and Henry could be taken away from her.
+She tries unsuccessfully to visit Frank in prison and also writes many letters to him, but he eventually returns them all unopened.